n1r7/compliance/KYC.md

    ---Customers that do not have or use certain risky features do not require monitoring for typologies that involve that feature
    ------The fewer the number of customers that require monitoring, the more efficient the AML program can be, reducing costs
    ---------SARs require teams of educated humans to do things – they can never be eliminated
-   ------Incentivizing customers to reduce their risk to the bank, the bank can reduce its cost per SAR, thereby freeing up resources once allocated to the AML compliance function
+   ------Incentivizing users to reduce their threats to our system, we can reduce cost per SAR, thereby freeing up resources once allocated to the AML compliance function

    ---Feature limits
    ------For each risky feature the customer does not opt-in to, provide customer the equivalent in points of the average cost per SAR involving a product with that feature